jayaprakashponnala/jayaprakashponnala/README.md

 ## About Me

-I'm passionate about programming and creating robust applications.
-My expertise lies in Java, C, JavaScript, and I enjoy building efficient backend systems with Node.js and Express.js.
-On the frontend, I specialize in HTML5, CSS3, and React to deliver engaging user interfaces.
-Additionally, I have experience with databases like SQL, MySQL, and Oracle, ensuring data integrity and performance.
-I also proficiently use Git for version control and collaborative projects.
+I'm passionate about building robust applications and creating seamless user experiences.
+My main focus is on frontend and backend development, leveraging technologies like Java, Node.js, Express.js, HTML5, CSS3, and React.
+Outside of coding, I love exploring new destinations through traveling and indulging in movie marathons.

 ## Skills